Oaxaca Oaxaca State, Mexico Travel Guide

 Discover villages renowned for their specific crafts.

-Oaxaca City is inland, meaning direct access to these features is not possible from the city center.
+The Culinary capital of mexico is away from the sea, meaning direct access to these features is not possible from the city center.

-Consider booking tours and tickets for major attractions in advance, especially during peak season, through platforms like GetYourGuide.
+Consider booking tours and tickets for main sights in advance, especially during peak season, through platforms like GetYourGuide.

 Don't forget your camera for stunning photos from the colonial era architecture, markets, and ancient ruins.